Frank Easterbrook: Federal judicial service

-Easterbrook was nominated to the court by Ronald Reagan on August 1, 1984, to a new seat created by 98 Stat.
+Easterbrook was nominated to the court by President Ronald Reagan on August 1, 1984, to a new seat created by 98 Stat.
 333, 346; the United States Senate did not act on his nomination that year, and he was renominated in Reagan's second term on February 25, 1985.

-He was confirmed by the Senate on April 3, 1985, and received his commission the next day.
+Easterbrook was confirmed by the Senate on April 3, 1985, and received his commission the next day.
 The American Bar Association gave Easterbrook a low "qualified/not qualified" rating, presumably due to his youth and relative inexperience.
 In 2001 this rating was claimed by the George W. Bush administration as evidence of liberal bias in the ABA in its announcement that it would no longer confer with the ABA in selecting judicial nominees.

 Among Judge Easterbrook's most prominent opinions are: